 CST2100.
 Spanish Exile: artistic and editorial activities in Latin America (1937-1977), (3 CREDITS, 45 hours).
 The Spanish Civil War and the postwar years interrupted a process of cultural regeneration in Spain.
 However artistic production kept alive in the exile of many intellectuals, especially in the United States, México and Argentina.
 This course analizes the artistic and literary legacy of Spanish writers in their American exile in their most representative manifestations: popular and children theater, Spanish oral tradition, journalism, fiction and the fine arts.
 It will also study the material conditions in which the exile culture developed.

 The academic program is limited to 15 credits.
-Courses are 3 credits each and are grouped in four main theme areas: “Spanish as a Foreign Language”, “Spanish and Latin American Literature”, “Cultural Studies” and “History, Sociology & Communication.”
-Students may take five courses of the ones listed, but not more than two courses from one Section.
+Courses are 3 credits each and are grouped in the four main theme areas above.
+Regularly students may take five courses of the ones listed, but not more than two courses from one Section.

 Syllabus.
 In their first class, students will be provided a detailed syllabus describing the course contents, required text books, objectives and assessment criteria, as well as a schedule of the daily and weekly activities.